vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-potential deals and everything once you're up against the cap or very close to it you have to take all that into consideration what was that the plan especially after obviously at Kevin
+potential deals and everything once you're up against the cap or very close to it you have to take all that into consideration

+> Q: what was that the plan
+especially after obviously adding Kevin signing Adrian whatsoever but you knew going into this year okay we're going to be at this spot we're going to be tighter and
+>
-Adrian whatsoever but you knew going into this year okay we're going to be at this spot we're going to be tighter and yep no and it's it's constant planning not not only for tomorrow or the next day or month but for a year past year you know and then um but but all teams are have those restrictions and deal within that yeah what about Tom yep yes he's got a year left yes yep yep uh well this year and next year yes okay yes sorry no I don't think we would get into that right now you know I'm sure that that conversation takes place at the end of next year like once it went to Seasons
+> A: yep no and it's it's constant planning not not only for tomorrow or the next day or month but for a year past year you know and then um but but all teams are have those restrictions and deal within that

+> Q: Rob you mentioned about your contract with us what about Todd
+>
+> A: yep yes he's got a year
+left yes
+>
+> Q: one year?
+>
+> A: yep yep uh well this year and next year yes yes sorry
+>
+> Q: Any movement for any kind of extension
+> that far?
+>
+> A: no I don't think we would get into that right now you know I'm sure that that conversation takes place at the end of next year like once it went to Seasons